 As someone who works in web development, you probably understand the time it can take to stay on top of website maintenance and updates.
 However, your client may not.

-Therefore, your website design questionnaire is a good place to find out whether the client might be expecting you to handle this aspect.
+Therefore, your website design questionnaire is a good place to find out whether the client might be expecting you to handle these post-launch services.
 Common support and maintenance tasks can include the domain name and hosting renewals, as well as security tracking and backups.

 You might want to consider charging a monthly fee to handle extra tasks such as new additions or updates to features, or generally making sure that everything remains in tip-top shape.
 Just as with content marketing, if you do offer monthly maintenance plans, this question can serve as an effective upselling opportunity.